JVerhe/heatTopology/readme.md

 ## Deleting log files

-- Deleting all the log files can be done by running the command:
+- Deleting all the log files in `/build/output` can be done by running the command:

 `cmake --build . --target clean_logs`